Bart Bryant: Professional career

 The win at Memorial was particularly memorable.
 Bryant's tee shot on the 72nd hole found a hazard.
 He was able to get it up and down for par and secure his one-shot victory over Fred Couples.

 Bryant's elder brother Brad has won on both the PGA Tour and the Champions Tour.

 Bryant won his first Champions Tour event at the 2013 Dick's Sporting Goods Open, making him the 1,000th winner in Champions Tour history.

 Personal life

 Bryant was married to the former Cathy Cox for 34 years until she died of brain cancer in April 2017.

-Death
+They had two children.
+He re-married shortly thereafter to Donna.

-Bryant died on May 31, 2022, in a car accident in Polk City, Florida, at the age of 59.
+Bryant died on May 31, 2022, after a truck hit his car in Polk City, Florida, at the age of 59.